mguymon/by_your_command/README.md

 ## How Does it Work

-By scanning the classpath for Classes annotated with @ByYourCommand, a methods are made executable by a GUI or from the command line via the **com.tobedevoured.command.Runner**.
+By scanning the classpath for Classes annotated with _@ByYourCommand_, methods are made executable by a GUI or from the command line via the **com.tobedevoured.command.Runner**.

 Screenshot of the GUI Runner